MasonChinkin/availableFlatSurface/README.md

 ### Making Reservations with redux

 One of the biggest functional challenges was gathering all necessary data to make a reservation upon clicking the time buttons on the search page.
 Hello redux!
-I tracked the party size and date of a reservation using the ui slice of state.
+I tracked the party size and dateTime of a reservation using the ui slice of state.

 ![](/app/assets/images/readme/demo-min.gif?raw=true)